tomw1808/mkdocs-shadcn/mkdocs/reference/admonitions.md

 ### Supported types

-Following is a list of type qualifiers provided by Material for MkDocs, whereas the default type, and thus fallback for unknown type qualifiers, is `note`:
+Following is a list of type qualifiers provided by MkDocs-Nextjs, whereas the default type, and thus fallback for unknown type qualifiers, is `note`: